smcheah/Workout-Tracker/README.md

 ## Description <!-- omit in toc -->

-This app is able to view, create and track daily workouts.
+View, create and track daily workouts.

 Users will be able to reach their fitness goals quicker when they track their workout progress.

 ## Table of Contents :paperclip: